p2plabsxyz/dhost/README.md

 ### 2. Select the folder (optional)

-The extension automatically sets the deafault folder as your current VS Code worskspace folder.
+The extension automatically sets the default folder as your current VS Code worskspace folder.

 OR